Introduction to Online Control: Expressivity of Control Policy Classes

 \subsection{Generalized Linear Controllers}

 We present a generalization of linear controllers below.
-This generalization class is at least as expressive as LDCs. \begin{definition}[Generalized Linear Controllers] A generalized linear controller $\pi$ has parameters $M_{0:h}$, and chooses a control at time $t$ according to
+This generalization class is at least as expressive as LDCs. \begin{definition}[Generalized Linear Controllers] A generalized linear controller $\pi$ has parameters $M_{0:h}$, s.t. $\sum_{i=0}^h \|M_i\| \leq \gamma$, it is $\gamma$-stabilizing, and chooses a control at time $t$ according to

 \end{definition}

 An important concept for generalized linear controllers is that of {\bf lifting}, or creating a larger linear system that subsumes the GLC.
 Given a certain GLC with memory $h$, consider the system given by